krazers/aws-mchp-cryptoauth-workshop/lab2.md

          you must [Reset the Image to the FACTORY IMAGE](https://microchipdeveloper.com/authentication:cryptoauth-factory-reset). **IMPORTANT** click the **ERASE** button prior to **PROGRAM** for best results.
 After program, click the reset button on the device once more to ensure you see the expected results in the serial terminal window.

          Otherwise, continue to the next major step.
-   2. **OSX** TBD
+   2. **OSX**
+      1. Open a new terminal window
+      2. Execute the following command (your usbmodem may be differnt): sudo cu -s 115200 -l /dev/cu.usbmodem141102
+      3. If successfull, you will see the text "Connected".

 2. In the opened document, start with **Section 1**.
 Select one of the following based on your operating system.
    1. **WINDOWS** To open the Navigator window, click the Windows **Start** icon, locate **Anaconda3 (64-bit)**, and click **Anaconda Navigator (trust_platform)**.
-   2. **OSX** TBD
+   2. **OSX** To open the Navigator window, click on Finder, locate the application **Anaconda-Navigator** and click to start.

 ## Section 4: Use Case Prototyping

+   1. Complete Section 3 in the PDF.
-   1. Follow Section 4.1 in the PDF.
+   2. Follow Section 4.1 in the PDF.
-   2. Follow Section 4.2 in the PDF.
+   3. Follow Section 4.2 in the PDF.
 Jump to Section 4.2.2 since we are using MPLAB X.

       After loading the project, you will receive an error in the Project Loading Error tab.